firlast/wsblib/README.md

 To create server frameworks, you need to use this library and the [HTTPPyParser](https://github.com/jaedsonpys/http-pyparser) library to get data from the request, as it is your framework that will manage the entire request cycle, the `WSBLib` library just makes it easier for you.

+> The project is still under development, only version 1.0 will be considered stable for use.

 ## Installation

 You can use the PIP package manager to install `WSBLib`...